uwgraphics/stampede/README.md

 By default, this will play the file last_trajectory.stampede.
 However, if you'd like to play another trajectory file in the OutputMotions folder, just set the trajectory_name argument in the launch file to the desired trajectory name.

+<b> Coming Soon </b>
+This code was just released on May 21, 2019 as part of the presentation of the corresponding paper at the ICRA conference.
+If you experience any bugs, please let me know!
+I will likely be updating the code daily during this code roll-out, so feel free to check back as any bugs are ironed out or new features are added in.

+If you have feedback based on your experience using the solver (positive or negative), please email me at rakita@cs.wisc.edu.
+Thanks!